Gifididy/V3-Planetary-Gear-OSSM/README.md

 # V3-Planetary-Gear-OSSM
 My take on an OSSM variant using a planetary gear set to increase torque while still using the core hardware of the original OSSM.
 An easy fix for if the OSSM does not have enough torque/force for you.

-Note on some of the printer settings I use.

-Nozzle: .6mm

-Layer height: .3mm

-Wall, top & bottom thickness: 1.2mm

-Infill: 30%

-Some support is needed for the planet carrier and the top motor mount that has the planet carrier bearing screw.
-Depending on your settings, you may be able to not use any support material at all.

-Should use less than a spool of filament.
-I've been using PLA for reference.

 ## Hardware

 Hex cap metric screws